Cristian Ordóñez, 99A, 2021, from the book Frequency. Courtesy of the artist.

 Email [email protected] with your questions.

-Since its inception, The Burtynsky Grant has supported a range of exceptional photobooks by Canadian and international independent publishers.
+Since its inception, The Burtynsky Grant has supported a range of exceptional photobooks, many created by Canadian and international independent publishers.

 Teresa Eng, China Dream.
 Published 2019 by Skinnerboox.